tdmakepeace/ELK_Single_script/README.md

 ### Run
 You need to run the command a few times, once to do the base install.
 Secondaly to do the install or ELK.
 1. Option B - will reboot.
-2. Option E - will reboot.
+2. Option E - will provide access to the dashboard after the script finishes.